j3soon/omni-farm-isaac/README.md

 Note that you can remove the `--download-src` and `--download-dest` options if the script is stored in the persistent volume.
 In addition, the `cp` command here is only for demonstration purposes, the best practice is to directly write the results in the persistent volume.
 This can be achieved by making the script accept an additional argument for the output directory.

+> If your job stuck in the `running` state and output no logs, you may have mounted an incorrect PVC.
+Double check the `README` file and example job description provided by the cluster admin.

+> If you are not running Isaac tasks, you can skip the remaining sections.

 ## Running Isaac Lab Tasks

 > Make sure to follow the **Running Isaac Sim Tasks** section before moving on to this section.